raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

 # FinTech Case Study: Klarna
 ## Overview and origin
-Klarna Bank AB, commonly known as Klarna, is a Swedish fintech company that provides online financial services such as payments for online storefronts and direct payments along with post-purchase payments.
+Klarna Bank AB, commonly known as Klarna, is a Swedish fintech company that provides online financial services such as point of sale financing, payments for online storefronts and direct payments along with post-purchase payments.

 Klarna was founded in 2005 by three friends from the Stockholm School of Economics; Sebastian Siemiatkowski, Niklas Adalberth and Victor Jacobsson.